swaroopar/inprogress-engineer/docs/computers/memory-paging.md

 The data must be copied.

 The data between these two memory areas are always copied to the other area by the kernel.

+## Page Size and block size

+It's important to understand that

+- page size which is the smallest fragmentation of memory.
+- block size is the smallest fragmentation of storage.